damianhakert/damianhakert.github.io/source/posts/2016-11-22-gitlab-8-14-released.html.md

 colleague on chat.
 Rather than having to communicate on who moves the result to issues, you just create an issue directly from chat.
-You can immediately add a time estimate to the issue and anyone peeking at the cycle analytics will see the new issue coming by and over time, move to production, giving you feedback on where things might get stuck.
+You can immediately add a time estimate to the issue and anyone peeking at the cycle analytics will see the new issue come by and over time, move to production, giving you feedback on where things might get stuck.